-FAIRFAX, Va. – Feb 5, 2019 – Mortgage rates are still historically low, and homebuyers need to know the right questions to ask lenders.
+FAIRFAX, Va. – Feb 5, 2019 – Mortgage rates are still historically low, and first time buyers need to know the right questions to ask lenders.

 “It’s still a good time to buy a house.
 Asking lenders the right questions can help consumers understand the process and take advantage of the low rates and stable prices,” says Jeffery Long, chief lending officer at Virginia-based Apple Federal Credit Union.